Research at the Celiac Center

 For a list of our clinicians' contributions to research and clinical presentations, scroll to the bottom.

-You will be compensated for your time!
+You will be compensated for your time and parking.

 An Assessment of Neurocognitive Symptoms After Gluten Exposure in Adult Patients with Celiac Disease - A Pilot Study